curedao/docs/constitution/3-platform.md

 ### 3.1.8.
 Data Value Stream management

-Health data is a very sensitive and highly valuable form of personal data of individuals.
-Many business cases profit from the direct use or further processing  of this data including the individual himself.
+Health data is a sensitive and valuable commodity.
+Many businesses profit from the direct use or further processing of this data including the individual himself.
 Therefore the handling of the data alongside its attached value is proposed to be built natively into the core.
-Value stream management functionalities will allow the exchange from data against tokenized value assets in different szenarios.
+Value stream management functionalities will allow the exchange from data against tokenized value assets in different scenarios.
 It will allow:

 - Individuals to share data and receive defined compensation
 - Groups create and attach insights from grouped data sets to values and exchange to buyers against value assets